Support

 Whistleblower: A whistleblower is an individual that raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.

 Importance of a whistleblowing policy: While the goal is to ensure that your business meets every available legal, ethical, and social standard, there may come a time when your organisation needs to deal with a whistleblowing report.
 Given the potential reputational and legal fallout, a whistleblower report can often go hand in hand with panic.
 Never fear, as our whistleblowing policy template is to hand to help your business with compliance.
+Find out more by reading this comprehensive guide.

 Benefits of using Docue's whistleblowing policy template